dotmilk/mu/README.md

 A few frills anti-framework for use in electron, no thought or care has been given to any other environment or use case.

-Api of models and views and such inspired by [ampersand.js](https://ampersandjs.com/) The statemachine api is somewhat based on the api of [machine.js](http://machina-js.org/)
+Api of models and views and such inspired by [ampersand.js](https://ampersandjs.com/).

+The statemachine is somewhat based on the api of [machine.js](http://machina-js.org/).

 To take a look at some of the core stuff and some hot widget action
 ```
 npm i
 npm run examples
 ```

+Then stroll on over to chrome / chromium and take a look.

 * * *